Skip to main content

 • You felt your gut tighten on “95% accuracy” and want the structural questions the deck did not answer.

-• You want a tool to send your vendor this week — not a discovery call to schedule.
+• You want a tool to send your vendor this week, with no discovery call to schedule.

 If the pack uncovers something live and you need a structured outside read, the next rung is the Systems Briefing ($997).